Google reveals trick behind massive Chrome speed boost on Windows

 Tackling non-opaque windows

-However, when trying to apply the same logic to the entire Chrome window, a few problems arose: the operating system doesn’t provide a direct way of finding out when a window is completely covered by other windows.
+When trying to apply the same logic to the entire Chrome window, however, a few problems arose: The operating system doesn’t provide a direct way of finding out when a window is completely covered by other windows.
 One Chrome window covering another isn’t that big of a deal, but other windows (programs, file explorers, etc.) are a challenge.

 Complicating things further are multi-monitor setups, virtual desktops, non-opaque windows and cloaked windows.
 “This needs to be done with great care, because if we decide that a window is occluded when in fact it is visible to the user, then the area where the user expects to see web contents will be white,” explains Bienvenu.
 “We also don’t want to block the UI thread while doing the occlusion calculation, because that could reduce the responsiveness of Chrome and degrade the user experience.”